 Online proctored exams

-Online proctored (OP) exams allow you to conveniently and easily take an exam in the comfort of your home or office, often within 15 minutes of registering, while being monitored by an offsite proctor.
+Online proctored (OP) exams allow you to conveniently and easily take an exam in the comfort of your home or office while being monitored by an offsite proctor.

 Important: Please review the minimum system requirements and run system test and exam simulation before registering for the exam.
 If you purchase an online proctored exam and your computer equipment does not meet the requirements, you are unlikely to receive a refund.
 If your computer does not meet these requirements, please register to take the exam at the test center.